Vasectomy

 How is vasectomy done?

-It takes about 15 to 30 minutes to perform.
-It is done using a local anaesthetic to numb the area.
+It takes about 15 to 40 minutes to perform.
+It is done using an injection of local anaesthetic to numb the area.
 Some doctors and clinics also offer light sedation, which means you are in a light sleep during the procedure.
+This will usually involve an extra cost.

 When is the vasectomy effective?